agentasteriski/DiffTrainer/README.md

 - if you type in the save interval or batch size boxes, an error appears in the terminal window
   - no actual impact, just enter your number and ignore it
 - if you load one dataset, change your mind and load another, it fails to write the config
+- do not name checkpoint folders just "acoustic" or "variance", it conflicts with the onnx export cleanup
 - (Linux only) if the text and buttons appear jagged:
   - in the base environment, `conda install --channel=conda-forge tk[build=xft_*]`
 - (Mac only) dependency of a dependency `libcst` no longer packaged for x86